WolfIcefang/dactyl-chimera-keyboard/Planning/Dactyl Chimera NEO design goals.md

 New parts:
 - The Conductor: screw-down wire management
 - Stagger Guide Rail: Screws onto rack instead of arches for easier adjustment.
-Removable after initial alignment
+Removable after initial alignment.
-- OLED Tray
+- OLED Bracket
-- Possible: snap-on accent panels

 New techniques:
 - Use named dimensions to reduce the burden on the spreadsheet